-This Easy Skillet Apple Pandowdy uses a store-bought puff pastry topping, combined with apples in a butter and brown sugar sauce.
+This easy cast iron skillet Apple Pan dowdy is made easy using using a store-bought puff pastry topping, combined with apples in a butter and brown sugar sauce.

-Sometimes, Sundays just need a little something sweet to cap off the weekend.
-Easy desserts like this Skillet Apple Pandowdy are my answer to that need.
+Easy desserts like this cast iron skillet Apple Pan Dowdy are the perfect meal-ender.
 Store-bought puff pastry, sliced apples and a quick, sweet brown sugar sauce combine in one skillet, for a delicious, but easy dessert.

-I love the pre-rolled puff pastry sheets and I always keep a box in my freezer.
+Puff Pastry – I love the pre-rolled puff pastry sheets and I always keep a box in my freezer.
 For this pandowdy, just thaw and cut into irregular 1-inch-ish squares and scatter them overtop of a bed of sliced apples.
-A lovely butter and sugar sauce is poured over top, that blends with the apples for a baked apple kind of taste.
-Saucy and sweet!

 If your puff pastry looks like it might over-brown before the apples are cooked, simply lay a sheet of aluminum foil loosely over-top for the last part of baking.

 Get the Recipe: Cast Iron Skillet Apple Pan Dowdy

 - 1 roll (1 roll) puff pastry, thawed

 - 5-6 large (5 large) apples, cooking/pie apples, peeled and cored

 - 2 Tablespoons (29.57 g) all-purpose flour